imaman/bigband/packages/cli/README.md

 npx bigband ship eu-west-2/prod
 ```

-Once you run it, deployment will begin.
 First-time deployments usually take on the order of 60-90s to complete (as all necessary AWS resources need to be created via `cloudformation`).
-Subsequent deployments should be much faster.
+Subsequent deployments should be much faster thanks to bigband's fast-shipping ([further details](shipping.md)).

 Here is a full transcript of the `ship` command:

 ```
 $ npx bigband ship eu-west-2/prod